Home

 Trip Logistics:

-2. Required participant documentation: Each trip requires 3 documents be sent to the trip leader, whose address is listed on the trip's sign-up form.
-Those documents are the trip-specific sign-up form, the trip-specific liability form (must be hand signed and witnessed), and the generic Emergency Contact form.
-Each person, including minors, must submit their own liability form.
+3. Required participant documentation: Each trip requires the trip-specific liability form (must be hand signed and witnessed) be sent to the trip leader.
+Each person must submit their own liability form.
 If you are unwilling to sign your name to the statements on the liability form, then please do not register for the trip.
 The trip leader will require that all participants have a properly filled out liability form before the trip begins.

-4. Post-registration Process: After you send or email the sign-up form and check (or you use BillPayer to send a paper check), please send an email to the trip leader so that they can expect your check in the mail within the next few days.
+5. Post-registration Process: When you send your check to the Club's treasurer, please also send an email to the trip leader with your participant registration info so that the trip leader can be aware of your interest in the trip.
 The Club has had situations in the past where a member's check got lost in the mail and the trip leader didn't even know that they had signed up for the trip.
-If you do choose to send a paper check via your bank's BillPayer service, then make sure that the Payee is Holmdel Ski Club, and NOT the trip leader's name.

 6. Use of Your Email Address: The email address that you provide on the sign-up form will be seen by other trip participants via emails from the trip leaders.
 If you do not wish to have your email address visible to the other trip participants, please contact the trip leader so that your email address will be in a blind copy-to list.

-7. Children: Children under the age of 21 must be accompanied by and room with a parent or an adult club member who accepts responsibility for the minor and obtains a consent form signed by the child's legal guardian.
+7. Children: Children under the age of 21 must be accompanied by and room with a parent or an adult club member who accepts responsibility for the minor and obtains a consent form (if child is younger than 18) signed by the child's legal guardian.

 8. Reservation Ownership/Transfer : Trip spaces are the property of the Holmdel Ski Club and reservations are assigned to the names identified in the trip sign-up forms.
 The Club retains the sole authority to reassign cancelled spots to other members in order to maintain a fair and equitable wait list selection process.
 Trip participants may not sell, assign, or transfer their trip reservation.
 The only exception to this policy is the transfer of a child's parent or adult sponsor slot, since the Club requires all children to be accompanied by and room with a sponsoring adult.